About the governance of the Trust

 - John Durnell - Director of Estates and Conservation Delivery

-- Hannah Terrey - Director of Communications and External Affairs
+- Hannah Terrey - Director of Advocacy and Engagement

 - Natasha Thorneloe - Director of Finance and Resources

 - Martin de Retuerto - Director or Projects and Services (Managing Director, Arcadian Ecology and Consulting)

 Council meet quarterly to:

 - select suitable accounting policies and then apply them consistently;

 - observe the methods and principles in the Charity Statement of Recommended Practice;

 - make judgements and estimates that are reasonable and prudent management as laid down by legislation and the best practice guidelines of the Charity Commission;

 - prepare the financial statements on a ‘going concern’ basis unless it is inappropriate to;